proper-testing/proper-testing.github.io/README.md

 *   tutorial(s) on the simple use of PropEr (writing properties for testing purely functional code), e.g. simple lists properties
+*   tutorial on the (manual) use of symbolic datatypes
 *   tutorial(s) on the use of PropEr-specific extensions (types as generators, spec testing, Auto-ADT)
 *   tutorial on combining PropEr and EUnit: combine their use, go from EUnit to